Tuan-Leon01/beentogethercouple/README.md

 ## About
-A small thing for my darling !
+A small thing for my love !

 ## Demo
 [Click here !](https://leon-gaga.netlify.app/)